PowershellScripts/PowershellScripts.github.io/articles/English/Viva/How to post as delegate.md

 <br/><br/>
 <img src="/articles/images/G-PostAsDelegate1.PNG" width="400">
 <br/><br/>
 The delegates can also edit and delete posts.
-The delegates can also write comments on other users' posts, but they cannot use reactions, such as Like.
+The delegates can also write comments in Viva Engage on other users' posts, but they cannot use reactions, such as Like.
 <br/><br/>
 <img src="/articles/images/G-PostAsDelegate2.PNG" width="400">